 Our Founder’s best friend AJ Morrison, suffered from severe depression for almost five years.
 Through many years of support, enough progress was not made to keep AJ alive.
 AJ's death sparked a fire in us to make people more aware of mental health issues and help them learn how to live an impactful life no matter what hurdles are placed in front of them.
 We aim to de-stigmatize mental health so that people don't feel as though something is wrong with them.
 Caring for your mental health is every bit as important as your physical well being.

-In 2012, over 400,000 Black North Carolina residents died by suicide.
+In 2020 Suicide was the 2nd leading cause of death for ages 10-34.
+According to the American Foundation for Suicide Prevention, in 2020, there were an estimated 1.20 million suicide attempts.
 Dream the Impossible, Inc. is a nonprofit, mental health awareness organization that was formed to reverse the rates of death by suicide, especially in the Black community.
 Through speaking engagements, youth development, and service activities, DTI will rescind the stigma of mental health and promote healthy and positive practices.

 Helping kids realize that their dreams are not impossible!